TitoCantimploras/Habitica-Party/documents/brief_description.md

 ## · Rules :traffic_light:

- * Normally, we will end the participation of the next quest at **15 o'clock** on the day after the completion of the previous one.
-(UTC + 0)
+ * Normally, we will end the participation of the next quest at **12 hours** since it started.

  * However, in order to ensure the efficient completion of the quest, after 10 hours or more, we will directly start it if only a minority of those who were **already
    logged** in that day are not involved.
 (I'm sorry if not everyone has been taken care of.)